 Yeah.
 That was the reaction I had too.

 Spooky can stay outside—for an eternity—but, there are a few spiders I don’t mind having indoors.
-We recently crafted several adorable Pinecone Spiders for Halloween.
+We recently crafted several adorable Pine Cone Spiders for Halloween.
 They are a creepy-cute seasonal addition to the nooks, crannies, and shelves around our home!

 We used images of real spiders as inspiration and learned that most species of spiders have 8 eyes!
-Some species have 6, and most ground dwelling spiders have no eyes.
+Some species have 6, and most ground-dwelling spiders have no eyes.

-Play and enjoy!
+3. Your pine cone spider craft is complete!
 Invite your child to use cotton butcher’s twine for creating spider webs, or have some good old-fashioned fun with the water-spout!

-More Halloween Crafts for Kids
+More Pine Cone Crafts for Kids